kvnp/react-native-track-player/README.md

-react-native-track-player v1 with windows and web
+react-native-track-player v1 with support for windows and web